-Be The Good Project is a grassroots-fueled 501(c)3 organization based in Alexandria, Virginia that harnesses the generosity of our community to help feed our neighbors who are experiencing hunger and food insecurity.
+Be The Good Project is a grassroots-fueled 501(c)(3) non-profit based in Alexandria, Virginia with a simple mission: to provide safe and simple ways for volunteers to help feed our neighbors who are experiencing hunger and food insecurity.

-Be The Good Project is led by Sterling and Amber Marchand and their four young children.
-When he’s not planting Little Free Food Pantries, Sterling is a litigation partner at Baker Botts in Washington, D.C. and an avid bibliophile.
-Amber, a former corporate consultant, oversees outreach and draws custom illustrations at RooScribbles to raise funds for Be The Good Project.
+Be The Good Project was founded by Sterling and Amber Marchand and their four young children.
+When he’s not delivering sandwiches or planting Little Free Food Pantries, Sterling is a litigation partner at Baker Botts in Washington, D.C. and an avid bibliophile.
+Amber, a former corporate communications consultant, oversees outreach and draws custom illustrations that help to support Be The Good Project.

-With your help, we’ll continue to reach more people who need food during this unprecedented time.
-If you’d like to learn how to volunteer or become one of our non-profit partners, please contact us.
+If you’d like to volunteer or become one of our food distribution partners, please contact us.

 I love that this small community can make such a huge impact.
 Life is about character, community and giving back.
 What a great lesson to teach our kids!